rborges89/rborges89/README.md

 :vulcan_salute: I put mostly of my focus on web development wiht Javascript and PHP, and I'm a Vue.js && Symfony nerd

-:love: Lover of SOLID principles and good programming practices as well as the correct use of data structures <br><br>
+❤️ Lover of SOLID principles and good programming practices as well as the correct use of data structures <br><br>

 ### Tech Stack 🛠️ ✍️
 <table>